 - Before any practical arrangements can be made, a death certificate must be issued and funeral directors instructed.
-(If a coroner is involved, e.g. because someone died unexpectedly, this may delay matters.) - Check whether the deceased left any instructions regarding their funeral possibly a letter of wishes with their Will.
+(If a coroner is involved, e.g. because someone died unexpectedly, this may delay matters.)
+All the funeral directors in the Askew and Uxbridge Roads are very familiar with the practicalities here.
+The experience of some other funeral directors has not been as good.
+Please have a word if you would like further information. - Check whether the deceased left any instructions regarding their funeral possibly a letter of wishes with their Will.
 It can help to write such a letter of wishes provided we appreciate that it will be implemented according to the tradition of the Church and what is possible/realistic at the time. - What form will the funeral take?
 For a practising Catholic this is normally a funeral Mass in the parish where they were resident or attended Mass.
 It is possible to have a funeral service (without Mass) in church or at a crematorium. - Where will the committal take place?
-The final act of farewell is either a burial or a cremation.
+This final act of farewell is either a burial or a cremation.
 If there has been a church service first, a brief committal service takes place immediately afterwards.
 Most of our burials and cremations are at Mortlake, but sometimes at other local cemeteries and crematoria.
 (The funeral director can advise on the options.)
-Catholics may opt for cremation provided the ashes are then buried reverently in consecrated ground.
-The Church does not permit the scattering of ashes as this does not reflect the dignity due to human remains as we await the resurrection. - When will the funeral take place?
+Catholics may opt for cremation provided the ashes are then buried reverently in consecrated ground in a way reflecting the dignity due to human remains as we await the resurrection. - When will the funeral take place?
 This should be as soon as possible as a mark of respect to the deceased.
 It is not helpful for the family to be worrying indefinitely about the funeral.
-Arrangements, unfortunately, can take a little longer in London, where funerals are often at least two weeks after the death.
+Arrangements, unfortunately, can take a little longer in London, where funerals are often at least two or three weeks after the death.
 Where the funeral service takes the form of a Mass, this will be on a weekday morning on a date convenient to the family, funeral directors, church and cemetery/crematorium.
 Do not plan a date or time until you know that the priest is available.